 Included in the level 3 category, are financial assets measured using a valuation technique (model) based on assumptions that are neither supported by prices from observable current market transactions in the same instrument nor are they based on available market data.
 Therefore, unobservable inputs reflect the Syndicate's own assumptions about the assumptions that market participants would use in pricing the asset or liability (including assumptions about risk).
 These inputs are developed based on the best information available, which might include the Syndicate's own data.
-The only asset in this category is the loan provided to the Lloyd's Central Fund.

-11. Debtors arising out of insurance operations
+11. Debtors arising out of direct operations